 Zuni Christian Mission School is a K-8th grade school for Native American Students.
 The school would like to add a counseling program to help their students develop a practical vision for the future.
 The Sea to Sea gift will help to develop this program.

-Rose City Kids
+Rose City Kids, Welland, ON

 Rose city kids is doing amazing!!
 We started out in 2008 with 13 children and to date we have 500 children registered in our program.
 We now have 3 part time staff and 95 volunteers!
 From a rented facility to our own theatre-which we are bursting out of.
 We just recently made another building purchase(next door) so we can expand on our existing programs.
 God is definetly at work in Welland and what a huge honour it is working alongside of Him reaching many children!!
-Attached in our most recent newsletter which you will have so much information about Rose city kids.
-Please take the time to read it and let me know if you are intersted in knowing more. thanks so much!!
-(Director-Founder)

 Your donation went to our general fund to reach out to children and youth at risk in our economically depressed communities to help them to grow academically , develop leadership skills, and experience a safe environment in which to belong and to feel success.
-Although I was not here at the time of the gift I know I can say with heartfelt thanks how much the help was appreciated.

 The $7,500 grant to New City awarded during the 2008 Sea to Sea event was directed toward our Teen Life Internship program.
 We hire a group of high school students who serve as staff members for our After School Center program for first - eighth grade students.
 The Teen Life Interns receive leadership development training; SAT prep classes, tutoring and college preparation; professional visits; and job trainings.
 In our neighborhood, 41% of adults have attended college (2005-2009 American Community Survey 5-Year Estimates), but in contrast, 100% of New City's Teen Life Interns have entered college in the last three years.
 In addition to the job trainings, leadership development, and academic support, Teen Life Interns are introduced to the Gospel or encouraged to grow in their already-existing walk with the Lord though the X-Change, a monthly outreach event.
 A prep team of teenagers prepares and leads the X-Change, with the tag line "where God and hip hop meet."

 It is our privilege to provide a grant update to the Sea to Sea program in response to the investment you have made in our ministry, Health Intervention Services (HIS).
 Thank you.
 The Sea to Sea grant of $10,000 in March 2009 provided general operating support to fulfill our mission to serve the medically uninsured and underserved of West Michigan.
-Initially the support was requested to fund the cost of new patient care for 300 patients.
-The full proposal is attached for your review.

 CHICAGOLAND PRISON OUTREACH